jasonaaronwilson/omni-c/README.md

 1. octal - still supported but requires the "0o" prefix.
 Octal bugs are not that common overall but it is worth making things more consistent anyways.
+1. VLA - since we don't have default arrays, VLA arrays kind of don't make sense.
+This doesn't mean that VLA will not be utilized in certain contexts by generated code.

 ## Rationale